evhub/mesa-optimization/post1.md

 &nbsp;

-_The second post in the Mesa-Optimization Sequence, titled “Conditions for Mesa-optimization,” will be released in two days._
+_The second post in the Mesa-Optimization Sequence, titled “Conditions for Mesa-Optimization,” will be released in two days._

 [Glossary](https://intelligence.org/learned-optimization/#glossary) | [Bibliography](https://intelligence.org/learned-optimization/#bibliography)